HomepageISTEEdSurge

 Sources:

-A zombie deep in thought, with a thought bubble above its head that says 'everything.'
+A zombie deep in thought, with a thought bubble above its head that says 'brains.'

 Zombie #9: Recalling What We’ve Learned Is Easy